tidbcloud/prisma-adapter/README.md

 Before you start, make sure you have:

 - A TiDB Cloud account
 - Node >= 18
 - [Prisma CLI](https://www.prisma.io/docs/concepts/components/prisma-cli) installed

 ## Install

-You will need to install the `@tidbcloud/prisma-adapter` driver adapter, the `@tidbcloud/serverless` serverless driver and the prisma CLI.
+You will need to install the `@tidbcloud/prisma-adapter` driver adapter and the `@tidbcloud/serverless` serverless driver.

 ```
 npm install @tidbcloud/prisma-adapter